victoriaaoka/Photo-Album/README.md

 It uses the [unsplash](https://unsplash.com/) api.

-It is deployed on Github pages and can be found at: https://victoriaaoka.github.io/Photo-Album/
+It is deployed on Github pages and can be found [here](https://victoriaaoka.github.io/Photo-Album/)

 ## Development server